learn-js/making-maps-with-leafletjs/chapters/05-alternate-tiles.md

 ## Install the leaflet-providers module

 In order to use these alternate tile providers, we're going to use a module named [leaflet-providers](https://github.com/leaflet-extras/leaflet-providers).

+With this module we can use tile layers from:

+- Mapbox
+- CloudMade
+- Stamen
+- OpenStreetMap
+- MapQuestOpen
+- Esri
+- OpenWeatherMap
+- Nokia

+Mapbox, CloudMade, and Nokia require registration.
+Learn more at the [leaflet-providers GitHub page](https://github.com/leaflet-extras/leaflet-providers).

 ### Install leaflet-providers